codrAlxx/invoice-webapp/readme.md

 - Multiple user registration alongside Modern Redux with ReduxToolkit and ReduxToolkit Query
 - Payment history section for each invoice with record about payment date, payment method and extra note.
  - Clean admin dashboard for displaying all invoice statistics including total amount received, total pending, recent payments, total invoice paid, total unpaid and partially paid invoices.
-- Custom Logging in NodeJS with Morgan and Winston and setup and use Cloudinary for Image upload
+- Custom Logging in NodeJS with Morgan & Winston and utilized Cloudinary for Image upload
 - Setup NGINX proxy manager and used Portainer to manage containers in a production environment within a Docker Container
 - Served a MERN web app securely using HTTPS and SSL on DigitalOcean Servelet